 - Build yourself a great big sandwich.
 Get good bread from a local bakery-ciabatta would be good here, or a Philly-style Amoroso roll if you can get it.
 (They sell them at Walmart!)
 Slather both sides of the bread with the spicy mayo, topped with multiple slices of your spicy tofu.
 Stack the sandwich full of delicious Italian deli sandwich stuff: most definitely some finely shredded lettuce with olive oil, salt, pepper, and red wine vinegar; definitely a bunch of finely chopped pickled carrots; maybe a big handful of pitted black olives if that's your jam, or chopped-up cherry peppers, or greenish-yellow pizza-shop pickled pepperoncini, or hell, even some sun-dried tomatoes in case you still have a jar in your fridge from 1998.

 - Last and most important step: Let it sit!
 Do not eat this sandwich immediately.
 Let it sit for at least 20 minutes so the spicy mayo can mingle, and the veggies can harmonize with the crispy creamy tofu, and the oil and red wine vinegar on the lettuce can seep into every bite.
 Better yet, wrap this up in a piece of butcher paper and let the whole thing slightly compress together, then unwrap and enjoy.

-Jordan Michelman is a co-founder and editor at Sprudge, the international coffee publication based in Portland, Oregon.
-His work has appeared previously in T Magazine, Portland Monthly, Willamette Week, and Leafly.
-His debut book, The New Rules of Coffee was released in 2018 with Ten Speed Press.
+Jordan Michelman is a James Beard Award-winning journalist and author based in Portland, Oregon.
+His work has appeared in The Los Angeles Times, T Magazine, Portland Monthly, Eater, Noble Rot, and Sprudge, the international coffee and wine publication he co-founded in 2009.
+His debut book, The New Rules of Coffee was released in 2018 with Ten Speed Press. jordanmichelman.com